Snehks/revolut-interview-test/README.md

    ```
    This returns an `OK` response when transfer gets queued.
 The transfer can be executed anytime in the future.
    It is not synchronous.
 This has been done to simulate the real bank model and to allow the transfer model to be scalable
-   across multiple servers if needed. **_For the current implementation, it just runs the transfer on a separate thread_.**
+   across multiple servers if needed. **_For the current implementation, it just runs the transfer on a separate thread._**